marcusvss92/void-linux-config/README.md

-# Void Linux Installation with BTRFS and LUKS for Pentesting
+por# Void Linux Installation with BTRFS and LUKS for Pentesting

 ## Void Live image (Void Linux Documentation - About Libs and Installation): [url-void-linux-documentation-about-libs-and-installation]